BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 1. I will finish this workflow by Monday April 4, 2022 08:00:00.

-# Your users as senders
+# Your users as the senders

 <span style="color:red;">Note: The ReadyRemit Team is not targeting this use case yet.</span>